mohseenHamid/tsbc-challenge-1-mh-code-refactor/README.md

 ## Description

 The task was to refactor code to make the webpage more accessible.
-This was done by incorporating alt image attributes, semantic HTML tags, and refining the overall codebase (HTML + CSS) to make it more strucutred and coherent.
+This was done by incorporating alt image attributes, semantic HTML tags, and refining the overall codebase (HTML + CSS) to make it more structured and coherent.

 ## User Story